cj123/notifyme.sh/README.md

 ## Example Input

-    ./prowl.sh -s Subject -a Application The rest of the string is the main message
+    ./notifyme.sh -S prowl -s Subject -a Application The rest of the string is the main message

-    ./prowl.sh -s Subject -a Application -p 2 "This is a very high priority message"
+    ./notifyme.sh -S prowl -s Subject -a Application -p 2 "This is a very high priority message"

-    ./prowl.sh -s "Sample Subject" -a "Sample Application" "This example uses quotes to better segment off which strings belong to which section"
+    ./notifyme.sh -S nma -s "Sample Subject" -a "Sample Application" "This example uses quotes to better segment off which strings belong to which section"

 ## Output